-This Master Plan envisions a focus on postsecondary talent development that disrupts the standard approach to evolve rapidly, aligned with 21st-century needs and our technological, STEM-based future, into a Prosperity Pipeline for all Louisiana residents.
-Such an approach will require innovative thinking, transformative actions, and deep engagement.
+This Master Plan envisions a focus on postsecondary talent development that disrupts the standard approach to evolve rapidly into a Prosperity Pipeline for all Louisiana residents.
+Aligned with the 21st-century needs and our technological, STEM based future, such an approach will require innovative thinking, transformative actions, and deep engagement.
 We must educate, innovate and collaborate to drive dramatic change.
 This demands a laser focus on results, grounded in a mission to serve the people of this state as we advocate for talent development.

 To accomplish these goals, we will take a broad approach.
-We have to focus our actions comprehensively on all age groups and populations:
+We must focus our actions comprehensively on all age groups and populations:

-- The PK-12 pipeline, building the number of students who leave high school with a credential - The bridge from high school to college, bringing more graduates directly into higher education - The college-goers, giving them the education and support they need to stay in college and finish - The returning adults, showing them that higher education can help them access opportunities to improve their jobs, quality of life, and communities
+The PK-12 pipeline, building the number of students who graduate high school with a credential

+- The bridge from high school to college, bringing more graduates directly into higher education - The college-goers, giving them the education and support they need to stay in college and finish - The returning adults, showing them that higher education can help them access opportunities to improve their jobs, quality of life, and communities

 Because these groups are diverse, with widely differing needs and goals, we must focus on making the many pathways to and through postsecondary education recognizable, accessible, affordable, and attainable.
 For this reason, we focus on the three primary drivers of the work: Educate, Innovate, Collaborate.
-Together with the operational leadership of the management boards of the LCTCS, LSU, SU, and UL Systems and the engagement of stakeholders across the education, training, workforce, and economic development landscapes, we will create the ecosystem within which Louisiana can fully realize her potential.
+Together with the leadership of the management boards of the LCTCS, LSU, SU, and UL Systems, public and private institutions, and the engagement of stakeholders across the education, training, workforce, and economic development landscapes, we will create the ecosystem within which Louisiana can fully realize her potential.

-Reaching our goal of doubling the number of credentials in Louisiana by 2030 will yield unprecedented gains for our state and our people.
+Reaching our goal of doubling the number of credentials in Louisiana by 2030 will yield unprecedented gains in access, equity, and return on investment to our state and our people.
 It is our imperative.
 Our future demands that we get this right.